 The following roundtable discussion was published in Option magazine 25 years ago.
-The points made by James Bernard, editor of hip-hop magazine The Source; Lee Ballinger, editor of Rock & Roll Confidential; myself (I was editor of Option at the time), and several others are as relevant today as they were a quarter-century ago.
-I remember the uprising like it was yesterday — sitting on a curb at La Cienega and Sunset boulevards in West Hollywood, just up from my apartment building on Holloway Drive, watching L.A. burn, from Hollywood to my left, over to Koreatown and down to South Los Angeles, which sprawled in front of me.
+The points made in this discussion by members of the L.A. community and a handful of music journalists — including James Bernard, editor of hip-hop magazine The Source; Lee Ballinger, editor of Rock & Roll Confidential; myself (I was editor of Option at the time) and others — are as relevant today as they were a quarter-century ago.
+I remember the uprising like it was yesterday: sitting on a curb at La Cienega and Sunset boulevards in West Hollywood, just up from my apartment building on Holloway Drive, watching L.A. burn, from Hollywood to my left, over to Koreatown and down to South Los Angeles, which sprawled in front of me.
 It was positively surreal.

 Rap and Rebellion